Professional Development Audit Process

 - For audits that are forwarded to the Audit Committee, the questionnaire should be mailed after the Notice of Audit Closure is received.

-- The post-audit questionnaire should include questions about the registrant's experience with the audit process and about PDU requirements.
+- The post-audit questionnaire should include questions about the registrant's experience with the audit process and about PDH requirements.

 - Document Retention Policy (disposition of post-audit questionnaires)